htrungngx/DevOps_Scripts/README.md

 # DevOps_Scripts
-This repo to automate daily DevOps/Linux/SRE tasks
+This project was intended as a place to gather all the scripts I wrote useful recalling from the command line for my daily tasks as a DevOps Engineer